envomp/2019-Logical-Programming/ex14_pokemon/pokemon.rst

             """
             :param pokemon1:
             :param pokemon2:
-            pokemon who's speed is higher, goes first. if both pokemons have the same speed, then pokemon who's weight is lower goes first, if both pokemons have same weight, then pokemon who's height is lower goes first, if both pokemons have the same height, then the pokemon with more abilities goes first, if they have the same amount of abilities, then the pokemon with more moves goes first, if the pokemons have the same amount of
+            Pokemon who's speed is higher, goes first. if both pokemons have the same speed, then pokemon who's weight is lower goes first, if both pokemons have same weight, then pokemon who's height is lower goes first, if both pokemons have the same height, then the pokemon with more abilities goes first, if they have the same amount of abilities, then the pokemon with more moves goes first, if the pokemons have the same amount of